|Name of Company:||Southern Family Insurance Company|

 Southern Family was a Florida corporation that was formed in 1996 and was headquartered in Tampa, Florida.
 The company was authorized to transact business in the state of Florida as a domestic property and casualty insurer.
 Southern Family wrote homeowners multi-peril, allied lines, and fire insurance coverage.
 In March 2006, Southern Family reported an impaired financial condition on its annual financial statement as of December 31, 2005.
 As a result of its financial condition, the company ceased writing new insurance policies and ceased offering renewal policies on or about March 5, 2006.
 Southern Family was initially placed in receivership for purposes of rehabilitation on April 25, 2006.
 As of June 1, 2006, Southern Family had approximately 44,500 policies in force (not including flood policies).

-In conjunction with the Office of Insurance Regulation, the Florida Insurance Guaranty Association, and Citizens Property Insurance Corporation, the Receiver developed a plan to provide for an orderly transition of eligible policyholders from the Poe Insurers to other insurers or to Citizens while continuing to serve the interests of the Poe Insurers creditors and the public.
+In conjunction with the Office of Insurance Regulation, the Florida Insurance Guaranty Association, and Citizens Property Insurance Corporation, the Department developed a plan to provide for an orderly transition of eligible policyholders from the Poe Insurers to other insurers or to Citizens while continuing to serve the interests of the Poe Insurers creditors and the public.
 This plan was submitted to and approved by the Court on June 2, 2006.
 Under the Liquidation Plan, eligible policyholders were automatically transitioned to Citizens Property Insurance Corporation effective July 1, 2006 without the need for a new application or additional underwriting review.
 A copy of the Liquidation Plan is available here.
 A summary of the Liquidation Plan is available here.

 Claim Evaluation and Distributions